John Wesley Hardin in popular culture: In music

 Country music singer Johnny Cash wrote and recorded a song about Hardin titled "Hardin Wouldn't Run," released on his 1965 album Johnny Cash Sings the Ballads of the True West.
+He had earlier talked about Hardin on the travelogue album Ride This Train.

 Bob Dylan named his 1967 album John Wesley Harding after the outlaw, but the name was spelled differently.
 The title track depicts Hardin as "a friend to the poor" who "was never known to hurt an honest man."

 Singer-songwriter Wesley Stace uses the stage name John Wesley Harding.

 Hardin is among the outlaws mentioned in the song "Rhymes of the Renegades," by western singer-songwriter Michael Martin Murphey.